inet2018/BodyFatScale_SDK_Demo_iOS/README.md

  [中文文档](README_CN.md)

-<font color = #000000 size = 6> Inet Body Fat Scale SDK Instructions </font>
+# Inet Body Fat Scale SDK Instructions

-<font color = #0000ff size = 2> Note: This SDK upgrade to version 2.0 (AIFit-Demo-New) is a major version upgrade with new features and improved stability.
+Note: This SDK upgrade to version 2.0 (AIFit-Demo-New) is a major version upgrade with new features and improved stability.
 Some class names and method names have changed.
 Not compatible with previous versions.
-The old version of AIFit-Demo is no longer maintained, please use the new version as much as possible. </font>
+The old version of AIFit-Demo is no longer maintained, please use the new version as much as possible.

-<font color = #000000 size = 5> Contents </font>

-[toc]
+## Contents

+* Overview
+* Conditions of Use
+* SDK integration
+* Get SDK version
+* Get the Bluetooth status of the IOS system
+* Get INBluetoothManager working status
+* Get AnalysisBLEDataManager working status
+* Device Type
+* Scan device list
+* Broadcast scale interactive process
+* Connection scale interactive process
+* Version history
+* FAQ
+* Technical Support

 ## Overview